How to Apply for Trademark Registration

 - Trade dress (the overall look and feel of a product or packaging)

 Identify whether your trademark is a standard character mark (text only, no design elements) or a stylized/design mark (with fonts, colors, or graphics).
-Standard character marks offer broader protection, covering the word regardless of how it’s styled, while stylized marks protect the specific visual representation.
+Standard character marks offer broader protection, covering the word regardless of how its styled, while stylized marks protect the specific visual representation.
 Choose wisely based on your long-term branding strategy.

 Step 2: Conduct a Comprehensive Trademark Search